splatert/qdl-webgui/README.md

 - An installation of qobuz-dl that's already set up.
 - A Qobuz account with an active streaming subscription.
-- simplehtmldom installed to the projects directory in the following path: qdlwebgui/lib/simplehtmldom/
+- simplehtmldom installed to the projects directory in the following path: qdlwebgui/lib/simplehtmldom/ (NEW: You can now have the frontend to install SimpleHTMLDOM for you)

-(You can get simplehtmldom from the following link: https://sourceforge.net/projects/simplehtmldom/)

 ## To-do list